White Sands National Park

 Climbing Up and Sliding Down the Dunes

 Climbing the dunes is fairly easy.
-Unlike beach sand, this white gypsum sand is compact, but not slippery like snow.
+Unlike beach sand, the white gypsum is compact, but not slippery like snow.
 And once on top of a dune, you can see white sand all around.
 The landscape looks like something that should be on the moon.
 Poppa follows after our daughter up the nearest dune.

 Poppa and our daughter on top of a dune at White Sands National Park